leigupe/leigupe.github.io/_pages/research.md

 ------
 EVs are becoming significantly less costly to own than gasoline vehicles, driven by decreasing battery costs, reduced maintenance, and much higher drive-train efficiencies.
 However, the transition to an electric fleet to fight climate change faces significant remaining hurdles, one of which is the need for a reliable and widespread charging infrastructure.
-My postdoctoral research aims to facilitate the transition to electric transportation by developing cost-effective wireless charging technology.
+My postdoctoral research aims to facilitate the transition to electric transportation by developing cost-effective wireless charging technology \[Gu TPEL'21, Gu WPTC'21\].
 Compared to wired charging, inductive wireless power transfer (WPT) is more convenient and can improve the utilization of the future fleet of electric cars, scooters, and autonomous passenger vehicles.
 In addition, widely deployed WPT systems can reduce the onboard battery size, further reducing EVs’ cost and weight.